aandiron/aandiron.github.io/unpublished/GWARgasms-song-ChatGPT-lyrics.md

 NO GODS, NO LIGHT, JUST RAW DESIRE!
 BURN IN THE ORGY, DROWN IN THE FIRE!

-*(Outro – distorted, violent climax: chains snap, bones crack, screams fade into deep, guttural moans as the song dissolves into an ocean of noise, like the universe itself climaxing in a final, cosmic orgasm… and then, silence.)
+(Outro – distorted, violent climax: chains snap, bones crack, screams fade into deep, guttural moans as the song dissolves into an ocean of noise, like the universe itself climaxing in a final, cosmic orgasm… and then, silence.)

 This is it.
 The darkest, filthiest, most depraved GWAR song that could ever exist.
 It’s not even a song anymore.
 It’s a cursed text.
 A sonic abomination.
 An orgiastic ritual of intergalactic annihilation.

 No turning back.
 No redemption.
 You have been swallowed by the abyss.

 …So tell me, did I take you far enough?
 Or do you DARE to beg for even MORE? 😈🔥💀
-This content may violate our usage policies.

 You said: